PosoSAgapo/PosoSAgapo.github.io/_pages/publications.md

 **Bowen Chen**, Namgi Han, Yusuke Miyao at EMNLP Main Conference 2024
 9. LLM-jp: A Cross-organizational Project for the Research and Development of Fully Open Japanese LLMs
 **LLM-jp Group**: I was responsible for the construction of evaluation tools and the investigation of the data contamination problem.
-10. Revisiting the Memeber Inference Attack on Large Language Models
+10. A Statistical Revisiting the Memeber Inference Attack on Large Language Models **Bowen Chen**, Namgi Han, Yusuke Miyao